stencila/stencila/README.md

 We 💕 contributions!
 All contributions: ideas 🤔, examples 💡, bug reports 🐛, documentation 📖, code 💻, questions 💬.

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for a guide on how to contribute to the schema definitions.
-See the `README.md` files of each language sub-folder e.g. [`py`](py) for advice on development of language bindings.
+See the `README.md` files of each language sub-folder e.g. [`py`](py) for advice on development of language bindings and [issue](https://github.com/stencila/schema/issues/256) for how to add you or others to the following _important_ table:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->